Sumico/ttp/docs/source/TTP_TAGS/Template.rst

 Only two levels of hierarchy supported - top template tag and a number of child template tags within it, further template tags nested within children are ignored.

+First use case for this functionality stems from the fact that templates executed in sequence, meaning it is possible to organize such a work flow when results produced by one template can be leveraged by next template(s), for instance first template can produce lookup table text file and other template will rely on.

-Use case of this functionality is to allow templates grouping under single definition and simplify loading - instead of adding each template to TTP object, all of the can be loaded in one go.
+Another use case is templates grouping under single definition and that can simplify loading - instead of adding each template to TTP object, all of them can be loaded in one go.

 For instance::